Deepfake, a new epidemic?

 Don’t believe everything you see and read on the Internet.

-Photo par : Joshua Rawson-Harris
+Photo by: Joshua Rawson-Harris

 Share: